 - Two initiatives that aim to broaden the range and reach of perpetrator interventions – case management trials and perpetrator program cohort trials – have been implemented.

-- Case management trials provide a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services, assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs (MBCPs).
+- Case management provides a more tailored service response through the coordination of specialist services, including mental health, alcohol and other drug, and housing services, that assist in engagement with programs that aim to stop family violence, including but not limited to Men’s Behaviour Change Programs (MBCPs).

-- A pilot of the Perpetrator Accommodation and Support Service (PASS), which provides 24/7 crisis accommodation and support for perpetrators who are excluded from their home, and Medium-term Perpetrator Accommodation services are being trialled to enable more victim survivors of family violence to remain safely at home.
+- The Perpetrator Accommodation and Support Service (PASS) has been established to provide 24/7 crisis accommodation and support for perpetrators who are excluded from their home, and Medium-term Perpetrator Accommodation services are being trialled to enable more victim survivors of family violence to remain safely at home.

-- Perpetrator program cohort trials, which are building the evidence for trauma-informed practice, and include the development and evaluation of new interventions for perpetrators from diverse backgrounds and with complex needs.
+- Perpetrator program cohort trials are being implemented to build the evidence for trauma-informed practice and include the development and evaluation of new interventions for perpetrators from diverse backgrounds and with complex needs.

-- Partner safety contact is a component of perpetrator interventions which provides support to current or previous victim survivors including children.
+- Partner safety contact is a component of all perpetrator interventions, providing support to current or previous victim survivors including children.

-- Development and implementation of improved minimum standards for MBCPs and associated practice guidance.
+- Minimum standards for MBCPs have been updated and associated practice guidance developed.

-- Establishment of the Family Violence Information Sharing Scheme (FVISS) and Central Information Point (CIP).
+- The Family Violence Information Sharing Scheme (FVISS) and Central Information Point (CIP) have been established.

-- During the COVID-19 pandemic, FSV has been working with agencies to deliver perpetrator interventions and keep perpetrators in view during restrictions which led to the suspension of face-face group programs.
-Service guidelines were developed to help agencies to deliver a consistent service response by using a multi-intervention service model.
+- During the COVID-19 pandemic, Family Safety Victoria has been working with agencies to deliver perpetrator interventions and keep perpetrators in view during restrictions which led to the suspension of face-to-face group programs.
+Service guidelines were developed to help agencies deliver a consistent service response by using a multi-intervention service model.
 This model allows providers to tailor responses to individual perpetrators, responding to need and risk and to tailor service delivery within the constraints of the coronavirus (COVID-19) pandemic.
 Reports from services suggest men have engaged with these changes and a review has been conducted to understand the impact of these adjustments.